-I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

-I.D.1.a) Facilities must be available and functioning, and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
-(Core) I.D.1.b) Operating rooms must contain all necessary equipment, implants, and instrumentation for reconstructive surgery.
-(Core) I.D.1.c) There should be clinical services available for the education of fellows, including radiology, laboratory medicine, rheumatology, infectious disease, pathology, and rehabilitation.
-(Core)
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities must be available and functioning and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
+(Core) - I.D.1.b) Operating rooms must be equipped for foot and ankle surgery.
+(Core) - I.D.1.c) There should be clinical services available for the education of fellows, including radiology, pathology, rheumatology, endocrinology, laboratory medicine, infectious disease, rehabilitation, and prosthetics and orthotics.
+(Detail) - I.D.1.d)

-A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
-(Core)
+A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow, without adversely diluting the educational experience of the orthopaedic surgery residents if present.
+(Core) - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:

-- I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)
+- I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)